Jpickard1/Hypergraph-Analysis-Toolbox/Python/docs/tutorials.rst

 Python
 ******

 Each Python tutorial open as a Google CoLab notebook and can be run online.
-The tutorials can be downloaded from the link as well and run locally as a jupyter notebook as well.
+You need to be logged into a google account in order to access the notebooks.
+The links below may open to seemingly large .txt documents, in which case there will be a button near the top to open the links in CoLab.
+Additionally, the tutorials can be downloaded from the links and run locally as a jupyter notebook as well.

 1. `Introduction to HAT in Python <https://drive.google.com/file/d/17zxsB8kW8-bjJUGyXGm9vxDzYrIQa7mW/view?usp=share_link>`_
 2. `Constructing Hypergraphs from Multicorrealtions <https://drive.google.com/file/d/1m4fYOhRrYYgT1wFGwY9SPcMXXk2aqQTR/view?usp=share_link>`_